SNICScienceCloud/technical-training/orchestration/README.md

 6. Orchestration (Heat)
 7. Object Storage (Swift)

-Together with this lab description, this lab is based on code in thefollowing five sub-directories:
+Together with this lab description, this lab is based on code in the following tasks:

 Task 1: OpenStack-API
 Task 2: CloudInit-Contextualization